Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 An IPO is when a private company decides to go public and sell its shares to individual investors, whereas a takeover is when a company buys out another company.

-Is a takeover an acquisition?
+Is a takeover the same as an acquisition?

 An acquisition can be a takeover.
 This is when two companies decide to come together and become one entity.
 All the assets of both companies are now part of a newly formed combined company.